-The principal political parties in the Dominican Republic are the Partido de la Liberación Dominicana or PLD (democratic center left), the Partido Revolucionario Dominicano or PRD (social democratic), the Partido Revolucionario Moderno (social democratic) and the Partido Reformista Social Cristiano or PRSC (conservative democratic).
+The principal political parties in the Dominican Republic are the Partido de la Liberación Dominicana or PLD (democratic left) and the Partido Revolucionario Dominicano or PRD (social democratic).
 The following is a brief explanation of the history and orientation of each principal party.

 Partido de la Liberación Dominicana.
-The PLD has a democratic center left orientation and supports socially-oriented market policies.
+The PLD has a democratic left social orientation and supports socially-oriented market policies.
 The PLD was founded by late former President Juan Bosch, who died in November 2001, after his split with the PRD.
-Its principal leaders are current President Danilo Medina and former President Leonel Fernández.
+Its principal leader is former President Leonel Fernández.
 The PLD derives its political support primarily from the middle class and certain professional and intellectual circles.
 The PLD and its allies (known as the Bloque Progresista or "Progressive Bloc") have an absolute majority in the Senate and in the Chamber of Deputies.

 Partido Revolucionario Dominicano.
 The PRD is a social democratic party.
 Its principal leader, José Francisco Peña Gómez, died in 1998.
-The party's current leader is Presidential candidate Mr. Miguel Vargas, who ran for office in the 2008 presidential elections.
+The party's current leaders are former Presidential candidate Mr. Miguel Vargas and former President Hipólito Mejía.
 The PRD derives its political support primarily from the lower and lower-middle classes.
 The PRD has no members in the Senate and is the minority bloc in the Chamber of Deputies.